Donna-Vino-Aps/backend-donna-vino/README.md

 npm run start
 ```

-For development with live-reloading, use:
+For development with live reloading, use:

 ```bash
 npm run dev